defactor-com/documentation/docs/pools/smart-contracts/counterparty-pools-contract/introduction.md

 In simple words it means, the rewards is equal to the percentage of the amount lent times the total rewards minus the amount already claimed.

 ![Pools Claim](/img/flowchart/Pools_claim.png)

+## Admin-only version

+In this version of the counterparty pools the admin is the only borrower and therefore the only one who can create pools.
+The differences with the default version are listed below:

+- The following actions only can be perform by the admin:
+  - `createPool`
+  - `collectPool`
+  - `depositRewards`
+  - `closePool`
+  - `archivePool`
+  - `uncommitFromPool`
+- The 200 token fee is not required to create a pool.
+- The pool can be collected at any time as long as the pool status is `CREATED`.
+- A `CREATED` pool cannot be closed or archived.
+  - To close a pool the status must be `ACTIVE` and the total rewards are equal to or greater than the total committed in the pool plus the configured interest.
+  - To archive a pool all rewards must have been claimed, the pool needs to be `CLOSED`, and a minimum of pool `closed time + 60 days` needs to be passed to archive the pool.
+- The actions `uncommitFromPool` and `uncommitForUsers` are not supported.